ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 - **Generation Fails**: Make sure you've downloaded the LoRA model to `models/loras/uno_lora/dit_lora.safetensors`
 - **CUDA Errors**: Try enabling offload in the UNO Model Loader
 - **Poor Results**: Try adjusting the guidance scale (higher for more prompt adherence, lower for more creativity)
+- **Download Errors**: Check your Hugging Face token in the config.json file is correct and has proper permissions

 ## License